 It is very easy and it will make 6 people very happy.

 1/4 cup Raisins soaked for 15 (or more) minutes in 1/3 cup of Red Wine

 2 cups butternut squash (peeled and diced into 1 inch cubes)

 2 tablespoons Corbezzolo Honey (plus more for garnish)

-Plate the butternut squash and sprinkle with fennel pollen (if you have it), drizzle with more honey and serve.
+- Plate the butternut squash, drizzle with more honey and serve.